jhagoverdhan940/Application-sales-analysis-excel./README.md

-# Application-sales-analysis-excel.
+#Appliances-Store-Analysis(Interactive Dashboard Creation Using Excel)
+##Project Objective
-This project analyzes sales data from an appliances shop using Microsoft Excel to uncover business insights and trends.
-The dataset includes details such as product categories, sales amount, revenue, profit, and customer purchase behavior.
+The objective of this project is to analyze the sales performance of an appliances shop using Microsoft Excel and provide actionable insights to improve business decision-making.
+Through data cleaning, visualization, and dashboard creation, the project aims to:
+Track overall sales, profit, and target achievement.
+Identify top-performing products and categories.
+Compare regional sales performance and contribution.